Ministers and Staff of First Presbyterian

 In addition to his duties at the church, Dr. Harris teaches music at Northeast MS Community College in Booneville, MS. His duties include teaching piano, Music History and accompanying the college choir.
 He also serves as faculty advisor for the Phi Theta Kappa Honor Society on campus.
 He has been chosen as Humanities Teacher of the Year, has been named a TOPP teacher and has represented the college at the state capital as a HEADWAE honoree.

-I was born, baptized and reared in these halls and pews and am honored to serve in this role.
-It is humbling to work with the youth group that nurtured my faith and helped shaped me during my middle school and high school years!
-Since high school, I have earned a degree in Biblical Studies with an emphasis in Christian Ministry from Belhaven College, married Jason McDuffie, served with Jason as Camp Directors of Presbyterian Camp on Okoboji Lake in Northwest Iowa and welcomed three children into this world – Joey, 9; Carter, 5; and Emma, 3.
-A week at the beach, fun times outside, trying to stay a step ahead of my kids, and good conversations with friends are a few of my favorite things!
+Melissa McDuffie currently serves as Director of Youth and Christian Education at First Presbyterian Church.
+She was born, baptized and reared in these halls and pews and is honored to serve in this role.
+She finds it is humbling to work with the youth group that nurtured her faith and helped shaped her during her middle school and high school years!
+After high school, she earned a degree in Biblical Studies with an emphasis in Christian Ministry from Belhaven College, married her husband, served with him as Camp Directors of Presbyterian Camp on Okoboji Lake in Northwest Iowa.
+A week at the beach, fun times outside, trying to stay a step ahead of her three kids, and good conversations with friends are a few of her favorite things.

-Eddie has been the Maintenance Superintendent since January 2001 maintaining the church grounds and building.
-He has been married to Debbie Baker.
-They have two sons Thomas, Austin (wife Lynn) and one daughter Madison and twp grandchildren.
-Hobbies include working the in yard, watching sports and spending time with family and friends.
+Eddie has been the Maintenance Superintendent since January 2001, maintaining the church grounds and buildings.
+He is married to Debbie Baker and they have one daughter, two sons, and two grandchildren.
+Hobbies include working the in the yard, watching sports and spending time with family and friends.